MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 In this phase, users may be directed to an identity verification partner service.
 They go through a proofing process determined by the organization and the verification partner service chosen by the organization.
 At the end of this process, users are given a Temporary Access Pass (TAP) that they can use to bootstrap their first portable credential.

-Refer to the following guides to enable Entra Verified ID onboarding and TAP issuance:
+Refer to the following guides to enable Microsoft Entra Verified ID onboarding and TAP issuance:

 - [Onboard new remote employees using ID verification](~/verified-id/remote-onboarding-new-employees-id-verification.md)
 - [Enable the Temporary Access Pass policy](howto-authentication-temporary-access-pass.md#enable-the-temporary-access-pass-policy)